therealprof/p28-3x7/README.md

 ## Sticking the LEDs

-Next up are the LEDs which I simply placed in the board, ensuring correct orientation.
+Next up are the LEDs which I simply placed on the board, ensuring correct orientation.

 ![Sticking the LEDs](pics/P1070532.JPG)

 ## Holding the LEDs

 Then I aligned and fixated the second PCB to the first PCB using some copper wire in the 4 corner holes and turned it around.
-This allows me to properly adjust the LEDs to the mask without worrying about movement.
+This allows me to properly adjust the LEDs with the tweezers to match the mask without worrying about movement.

 ![Aligning and fixating the second board](pics/P1070534.JPG)